All Episodes

 That's my best guess.

-However, you want a really good conspiracy theory that I'm just making up.
+However, you want a really good conspiracy theory that I'm just making up?

-What if this was so well planned that the real shooter that there was a real shooter who got away, and that the entire act by this uh this guy that we think is a shooter, Robinson?
+What if this was so well planned that the real shooter, that there was a real shooter who got away, and that the entire act by this guy that we think is a shooter, Robinson, what if his entire act was to look like the shooter until they checked the gun and find out it wasn't fired?

 Now that's crazy, right?

-Except the old man who said it was him that was sitting in the crowd, actually said he was trying to he was trying, who knows if he was lying, but he said that he was claiming that uh to help the real shooter get away, not that he knew who the real shooter was necessarily.
+Except the old man who said it was him that was sitting in the crowd actually said he was trying to, he was trying, who knows if he was lying, but he said that he was claiming that to help the real shooter get away.

 So that's how I got the idea.

-If you were going to be a murderer, and you're like really crazy, um, potentially you could pretend to be the real killer until they proved you weren't, and then the other one would be you know in another country by then.
+If you were going to be a murderer, and you were like really crazy, potentially you could pretend to be the real killer until they proved you weren't.

 I do not believe that's what's happened.

-My personal belief is that there was one killer, it's exactly who you think.
+My personal belief is that there was one killer.

 He definitely told other people, and they're pretending they didn't.